Hyperparathyroidism

 Primary hyperparathyroidism results from excessive secretion of PTH due to a disorder of one or more parathyroid glands.
 About 85% of people with primary hyperparathyroidism have a parathyroid adenoma (a noncancerous tumor) involving just one parathyroid gland.
 About 15% of cases are due to hyperplasia or enlargement of all the parathyroid glands.
 Parathyroid cancer, which usually involves just one parathyroid gland, occurs in less than 1% of cases.

 The incidence of primary hyperparathyroidism increases with age and is higher in postmenopausal women.
-It also frequently occurs three or more decades after receiving radiation to the neck.
+It also sometimes occurs 3 or more decades after a person receives radiation to the neck.

 Primary hyperparathyroidism causes hypercalcemia (high level of calcium in the blood), hypophosphatemia (low level of phosphate in the blood), and excessive bone resorption (transfer of calcium from bone tissue to the blood).
 Excessive bone resorption, in turn, leads to osteoporosis.